 All material is © Tim J. Lord.
 All rights reserved.

-On Every Link a Heart Does Dangle; or, Owed The town of Thebes on the banks of the Mississippi River was once the jewel of Southern Illinois, but the river has turned poisonous, the crops are failing, and pregnant women and their unborn babies are dying mysterious deaths, all while the town’s leader has locked himself away, leaving the residents to cast about for answers.
+On Every Link a Heart Does Dangle; or, Owed The town of Thebes was once the jewel of Southern Illinois, but the river has turned poisonous, the crops are failing, and pregnant women and their unborn babies are dying mysterious deaths, all while the town’s leader has locked himself away, leaving the residents to cast about for answers.
 Suspicion falls on Mellie, a young woman born with a serious disability.
 Despised from birth by the gods and barely tolerated by the rest of town, it falls on her and the other women of Thebes to wrest power from the man who has led them to catastrophe in this radical reimagining of the Oedipus myth.
 (7 women, 2 men)

 Fault & Fold The lives of two sets of siblings–a brother and sister in Iowa and a brother and sister in Afghanistan–become intertwined following an act of violence.
 Now if they want to move on, they have to find the ways to bridge the distances between one another, a journey that will cross continents and culture and delve deep into the earth.
 (3 women, 2 men)

 Down in the face of God Life for the kids of Thebes, Illinois, is a predetermined sort of thing: short with a bloody end, so when a new kid shows up in town with no regard for curses and gods he threatens to turn the old order on its head.
 But just what brought him to town and the destruction that follows could overthrow a lot more.
 (5 women, 3 men)